rileyhanus/texedbook/README.md

 # TexEdBook

 ## Overview:
 This is a package that converts any latex project directly into an html-based learning environment which supports interactive digital content.
 All functions and environments native to latex are supported.
-In addition, multi-media content such as videos and live math workspaces (powered by CalcHub) can be implimented directly in the latex code using custom environments provided in this package.
+In addition, multi-media content such as videos, embedded coding environments, and live math workspaces (powered by CalcHub) can be implimented directly in the latex code using custom environments provided in this package.
 Therefore, this package is backwards compatible with legacy educational content, and is also capable of supporting html-based interactive content moving forward.

 ## Multi-media content:
 Naturally, print and pdf formats do not support many multi-media formats that are desired in a digital learning environment (videos, math workspaces, problem sets and quizzes).
 When this type of content is included in the latex document, the pdf render simply provides a hyperlink to the url used to access the digital content is given.
 This is analogous to a print textbook containing a CD with digital content.
 When TexEdBook compiles the latex project into an interactive html-based learning environment, the multi-media content is imbedded into the web page and is fully functional.